liquorink/liquorink/README.md

 - 👋 Hi, I’m Idan Kazom, a self-taught programmer
--  I’m currently learning Web development using ReactJs & Perhaps mobile development later down the line with React native.
+-  I’m currently learning Web development using Python, some simple javascript & Perhaps mobile development later down the line.
--  I'm also learning Python for backend servers and more.
+-  I'm currently interested in Python for backend development and more.
 -  I'm willing to learn anything else to fill gaps and improve!
 -  I’m looking for a paying job :)
 - 📫 You can reach me at liquorink@gmail